tarotez/sleepstages/Readme.md

 ## Required packages

+SleepStages runs on Windows and Mac machines with Python 3 installed.
 Required packages can be installed using pip (Python package installer).

 ```
 pip install torch pytorch-ignite torchsummary pyserial PyDAQmx PyQt5 tqdm scipy matplotlib sklearn
 ```

-To obtain signals from DAQ, a library, NI-DAQmx, should be downloaded and installed.
+To obtain signals from DAQ, NI-DAQmx-Base software library should be downloaded and installed.
 It is freely available at the National Instruments website.
-NI-DAQmx is not necessary when predicting stages for already-recorded EEG signals offline only and not using the application online (real-time).
+NI-DAQmx-Base is not necessary when predicting stages for already-recorded EEG signals offline only and not using the application online (real-time).

 http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/

+SleepStages was tested using National Instruments USB-6210 (Multifunction I/O Device), but other NI devices will probably work too.

 ## Installing the program